luaman/sauer-cvs/readme_source.txt

 =============
-The license covers the source code found in the "src" directory of this archive, the included enet network library which sauerbraten uses is covered by the "No problem Bugroff" license, which is however compatible with the above license for all practical purposes.
+The license covers the source code found in the "src" directory of this archive, the included enet network library which sauerbraten uses is covered by an MIT-style license, which is however compatible with the above license for all practical purposes.

 Game media included in the game (maps, textures, sounds, models etc.) are not covered by this license, and may have individual copyrights and